 - 6.4.1 The Trust will be processing Special Category/Sensitive Personal Data about our stakeholders.
-We recognise that the law states that this type of Data needs more protection.
+We recognise that the law states that this type of Personal Data needs more protection.
 Therefore, Data Users must be more careful with the way in which we process Special Category/Sensitive Personal Data. - 6.4.2 When Special Category/Sensitive Personal Data is being processed, as well as establishing a lawful basis (as outlined in paragraph 6.2 above), a separate condition for processing it must be met.
-In most cases the relevant conditions are likely to be that: - 6.4.2.1 the Data Subject's explicit consent to the processing of such data has been obtained;
+In most cases the relevant conditions are likely to be that: - 6.4.2.1 explicit consent has been given - 6.4.2.2 for employment, social security and social protection purposes - 6.4.2.3 for vital interests - 6.4.2.4 for legitimate activities by a foundation, association or any other not for profit body with political, philosophical or religious or trade union aim - 6.4.2.5 for employment, social security and social protection purposes - 6.4.2.6 for defence of legal claims - 6.4.2.7 for substantial public interest purposes - 6.4.2.8 for health and social care purposes - 6.4.2.9 for public health purposes